Server recovery

 Enter Single Mode

-You can enter Single mode and recover the server as follows:
+To enter Single mode and recover the server, follow these steps:

-1. Select a server to boot from the server list, and then click the [Force stop] button.
+1. Select a server to boot from the server list, and then click [Force stop].

-2. Click [Start] to boot the stopped server, and click the [Server connection console] button.
+2. Click [Start] to boot the stopped server, and click [Server connection console].

 3. Check how to enter Single mode for each OS to perform the server recovery procedures.